PurCL/ASTRA/README.md

 pip install -r requirements.txt
 ```

-### Basic Usage
+### ▶️ Basic Usage

 ASTRA consists multiple stages from knowledge graph construction to online adaptive red-teaming.
 This section provides a convenient guide on how to run the online adaptive red-teaming component with a new target model.
-For detailed usage instructions, see [USAGE.md](USAGE.md).
+For detailed usage instructions, see 📘 [USAGE.md](USAGE.md).

 ASTRA comes with prompts generated for secure code generation and security event guidance domains.
 You can directly use those prompts to test your target model.

-Specify the configure of your model at `resources/client-config.yaml`.
+🧰 Specify the configure of your model at `resources/client-config.yaml`.
-And then run the following command to start the online adaptive red-teaming process:
+Then run the following command to start the online adaptive red-teaming process:

 ```bash
 python3 online/main.py --model_name <name of the blue team model> --log <path to the output log file> --n_session <number of chat sessions> --n_probing <number of initial probing sessions before the chat sessions> --n_turn <maximum number of turns per session>